katiehermalik/GA-mongoose/README.md

 - Your notes from today
 - [MongoDB Manual](https://docs.mongodb.org/manual/reference/operator/query/#query-selectors)
 - [Mongoose Docs](http://mongoosejs.com/docs/guide.html)
-- Shahzad's cheatsheet

 ## Setup

-1. Start your mongo server with `mongod`
+1. If it's not already running, start your mongo server with `mongod`.

-2. **Open a new terminal tab** and navigate to your homework folder for tonight which includes:
+2. Fork and clone this repo, which includes:

-- A folder for your `vampire_app`
+  - A folder for your `vampire_app`.

   - A file for writing your app called `app.js`.
 You will write your code in here (even for the database).

+  - Don't forget to `npm install`

-**Comment out your database commands** as you get them working so that you're only running **one at a time**.
+**Comment out each database query** once you get it working so that you're only running **one at a time**.
 This is where we will be looking for your work after you turn it in.

 - A file called `populateVampires.js` that includes data on vampires that you will add (later).

-3. `npm init`.
-Install and require `mongoose`.
+3. Install `mongoose` with `npm`.
+Require it in `app.js`.

-## What is a schema
+## What is a schema?

 A schema is a way to organize, ahead of time, what a group of data is going to look like.
 This can be at various levels of a database depending on what kind of databases you are using.

 Mongo, is schema-less on the database level.
 It doesn't care what the data looks like and will take in virtually anything as long as it's syntactically correct.

-## Why they are important
+## Why they are important?

 Even when you are using MongoDB, an inherently schema-less database, a schema can be very helpful.
 It helps control what is going into the database so that you can both know what is going into it, and to make validations.
 Note that with MongoDB, even if a piece of data is not a part of your original schema, you can still store it.